BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Setting_Up_Libwally.md

 /usr/include/wally_bip32.h    /usr/include/wally_core.h    /usr/include/wally.hpp	  /usr/include/wally_symmetric.h
 /usr/include/wally_bip38.h    /usr/include/wally_crypto.h  /usr/include/wally_psbt.h	  /usr/include/wally_transaction.h
 ```
-Fortunately, the file names largely match the sections in the [docs](https://wally.readthedocs.io/en/release_0.7.8/), so you should be able to include the correct files based on what you're doing, plus the ubiquitous `wally_core.h`.
+Fortunately, the file names largely match the sections in the [docs](https://wally.readthedocs.io/en/release_0.7.8/), so you should be able to include the correct files based on what you're doing, after including the ubiquitous `wally_core.h`.

-### Including the Libraries
+### Linking the Libraries

 You also will need to link appropriate libraries:
 ```